soundasleep/jevon.org/wiki/Latex.md

 1. [Capital Letter Headings for Index in LaTeX with makeindex](Capital_Letter_Headings_for_Index_in_LaTeX_with_makeindex.md)
 1. [addcontentsline Doesn't Work in LaTeX](addcontentsline_Doesn't_Work_in_LaTeX.md)
 1. [Incompatible List can't be Unboxed in LaTeX](Incompatible_List_can't_be_Unboxed_in_LaTeX.md)
-1. <a href="http://elena.aut.ac.nz/ctan/macros/latex/contrib/tocloft/tocloft.pdf">Controlling the Whitespace and Layout of LaTeX Table of Contents</a> {% include pdf-icon.md %}
+1. <a href="http://elena.aut.ac.nz/ctan/macros/latex/contrib/tocloft/tocloft.pdf">Controlling the Whitespace and Layout of LaTeX Table of Contents</a>
 1. {% include delicious.md %} <a href="http://delicious.com/jevonwright/latex">More Latex bookmarks on delicious</a>

 My extensions to [Pygments](pygments.md) to support code formatting and highlighting for various lanuages in [Latex](Latex.md):